Pearl Mini software and documentation

 How do I control Pearl Mini?

 For confidence monitoring and easy switching, recording, and live streaming control, you can use Pearl Mini’s touch screen or Epiphan LIVE, which is a tablet and mobile friendly web interface designed for easy control of your Pearl Mini.
+You can also use Epiphan Cloud to control streaming and recording from just about anywhere there’s Internet access.
+All you need is a free Epiphan Cloud account to get started.

 How do I configure Pearl Mini?